I want to share my experience at the Ritz in Ybor City last night seeing Testament play live! I’ll also have some coverage of the opening acts.

 Testament – Live Thrash Metal

 I’ll start with the main act, Testament.
 I remember the first time I heard Practice What You Preach.
-I was blown away by the track, and the whole album.
+I was blown away by the track and the whole album.
 So Testament was my main reason for coming to the show.

 They were loud, fast, and extremely tight.
 The band has awesome chemistry and you could tell that they were having fun on stage.
 These guys are indeed professionals.

 Testament opened up with the first track off their latest album, Brotherhood of the Snake.
 I had listened to the entire album that morning during my leg workout.
-It’s actually one of my favorite Testament album.
+It’s actually one of my favorite Testament albums.
 They had a good mix of their newer and classic songs.